vedidev/android-store/README.md

 ## What's next?
 Selecting a Billing Service

-android-store can be used on all android based devices meaning that you might want to use IAP with different billing services.
+android-store can be used on all Android based devices meaning that you might want to use IAP with different billing services.

-We created 2 Billing Services for you: Google Play and Amazon.
-(According to your demand)
+We've created two billing services for you: Google Play and Amazon (according to your demand).

-The billing service is automatically started and stopped for every operation you're running on StoreContoroller (buyWithMarket, restoreTransactions ...).
+The billing service is automatically started and stopped for every operation you're running on `StoreContoroller` (`buyWithMarket`, `restoreTransactions` ...).

 Be careful with that.
 Don't leave the service running in the background without closing it.

 You must select a billing service for android-store to work properly.
-The integration of a billing service is pretty easy:
+The integration of a billing service is very easy:

 #### [Google Play](https://github.com/soomla/android-store-google-play)

 1. Add `AndroidStoreGooglePlay.jar` from the folder `billing-services/google-play` to your project.
-2. Make the following changes in AndroidManifest.xml:
+2. Make the following changes in `AndroidManifest.xml`:

 Add the following permission (for Google Play):